Family Purge Documentation

 Revit's family-load, family-edit, and transaction operations can throw modal warnings and errors that block unattended runs.
 Family Purge attaches an application-level failure handler that intercepts every warning before Revit can show a dialog:

-- PurgeLog - every dismissed warning and auto-resolved error is logged to a per-run PurgeLog with a timestamp, family name, severity, and the message
+- PurgeLog - every dismissed warning and auto-resolved error is logged to a per-run PurgeLog with a timestamp, family name, severity, and message

 Revit's auto-resolve picks the first resolution option Revit offers.
 For most warnings that means "do nothing" - but for some errors it means "delete the offending element".
 Read the PurgeLog after every unattended run to verify nothing critical was sacrificed.